-Currently, active strategies account for the majority of ESG fund assets, representing 81% of the segment in Europe and 68% in the US.
+Currently, active strategies account for the majority of ESG fund assets, representing 81% of the segment in Europe and 64% in the US.
 These numbers will decline over time as passive strategies gain.
-Last year in the US, active funds attracted 52% of ESG net flows, but their share dropped to 35% during the first half of 2020.
+Active funds in the US attracted 50% of ESG net flows during 2019, but their share dropped to 31% in 2020.